MagicRedDeer/MagicRedDeer.github.io/content/pages/projects.md

 Listed here are some of the projects that I contributed to, listed in reverse chronological order.
 I will be adding more information with time.

+## Intervuo

+Implementation of a platform for conducting interviews using speech generation using ElevenLabs API, OpenAI API and other tools.

 ## Review and Cache Publishing

 Negotiation, Implementation of additional features of the in-house Review and Cache Publishing Tool.
 Complete refactor and redesign to enable separation of concern.